-The Communications program at William Peace University will enable you to channel your creativity into a fulfilling career by cultivating your ability to analyze, understand and interact with the world around you.
+The Communications program at William Peace University will enable you to channel your creativity into a fulfilling career by cultivating your ability to analyze, understand, and interact with the world around you.
 Through coursework that facilitates abilities including thinking skills, copywriting, and public speaking, you’ll be prepared to be a communications professional in a number of career paths.

 Are you a lover of language and the written word?
 Do you think conceptually and enjoy turning ideas into messages?
-A hallmark of the WPU communication program is the careful blend of theory, skill development and experiential learning designed to provide a comprehensive foundation in the field.
-Valuable real-world experience is carefully integrated into the curriculum, taking the form of community-based client projects, service learning initiatives and documentary fieldwork to help you develop personally and professionally, and to build important career contacts.
+A hallmark of the WPU communication degree program is the careful blend of theory, research methods, skill development, and experiential learning designed to provide a comprehensive foundation in the field.
+Valuable real-world experience is carefully integrated into the curriculum, taking the form of community-based client projects, service-learning initiatives, and documentary fieldwork to help you develop personally and professionally, and to build important career contacts.
 You’ll gain valuable communication skills that will enable you to do everything from writing press releases to crafting elaborate speeches no matter the industry or context.

 The courses listed below are for the Academic Catalog and are subject to change.
 Please reference the Academic Catalog for further information and course descriptions.
 If you are a current student, please reference the catalog in which you come under.